mattcling/Cs-180-Team-Project/README.md

 Clone github repository on IDE (such as VSCode) and run Server side classes to compile and view project

 ## Submit history
-Matthew - Submitted Vocareum workspace on Brightspace for Phase 1 from team github repository
+Matthew - Submitted Vocareum workspace on Brightspace for Phase 1, 2, and 3 from team github repository

 #### Commit history on Team Github Repo:
-Mattew - Submitted Database and Message classes, test cases and interfaces <br>
+Mattew - Submitted Database, UserClient, ServerClient and Message classes, test cases and interfaces, and GUI <br>
-Siddesh - Submitted ServerClient and Chat classes, test cases and interfaces <br>
+Siddesh - Submitted UserClient, ServerClient and Chat classes, test cases and interfaces, and GUI <br>
-Charlotte - Submitted UserClient classes, test cases and interfaces <br>
+Charlotte - Submitted User, UserClient, and ServerClient classes, test cases and interfaces, and GUI and README <br>
 Kimaya - Submitted ServerClient and User classes, test cases and interfaces and README <br>
 Luke - Helped work on Login for ServerClient <br>